ynov-lyon-mobilite-20-21/node-api/API-doc.md

 - If no lastname field or empty : 400 Bad Request 'LASTNAME_REQUIRED'
 - If no promotion field or empty : 400 Bad Request 'PROMOTION_REQUIRED'
 - If no formation field or empty : 400 Bad Request 'FORMATION_REQUIRED'
-- If user already exist and active : 400 Bad Request 'USER_ALREADY_EXISTS'
+- If currentUser already exist and active : 400 Bad Request 'USER_ALREADY_EXISTS'
-- If user already exist but not active : 400 Bad Request 'USER_ALREADY_EXISTS'
+- If currentUser already exist but not active : 400 Bad Request 'USER_ALREADY_EXISTS'
-- If couldn't create user in database : 400 Bad Request 'UNKNOWN_ERROR'
+- If couldn't create currentUser in database : 400 Bad Request 'UNKNOWN_ERROR'
 - If another error occurs : 400 Bad Request 'UNKNOWN_ERROR'

 ---